ntakouris/UnrealStuff/Materials.md

 There are some algorithms that you need to know in order to master shader forgin in Unreal Engine, for example the outline toon shader.
 Another good example is fresnel.

+Also, learn how the damn post proccess materials work please...